 External Dependencies

-In this section we list all of the dependencies and interfaces this standard relies on.
+In this section we list all the dependencies and interfaces this standard relies on.

 Hash Functions